 We offer 30 minute free consultations, no contract needed.
 Consultation beyond this time is $200/hour.

 Tier 1 is for schools and organizations who are interested in our services but cannot afford to pay the full cost.
-This tier is likely a good fit for Title I schools and non-profits whose budgets are $500,000 or less.
-We are able to subsidize hard costs through the generous support of key donors.
+This tier is likely a good fit for Title I schools and nonprofits whose budgets are $500,000 or less.
+We subsidize service costs through the generous support of key donors.

 Tier 2 is for those who are able to pay the amount that delivering the service costs Joy as Resistance.
 This tier is likely a good fit for schools with limited budgets and nonprofits whose budgets are between $500,000 and $1 million.